Kredeum/TheRelay/README.md

 ### Purpose

-The objective of TheRelay is to enrich subgraph NFT queries with metadata
+The objective of TheRelay is to enrich TheGraph NFT queries with metadata

 ### Problem